 - Client must supply a sound system which is capable of providing appropriate sound level and quality for the room.

-- Sound board or mixer must have at least one open channel for Brad’s music.
-He will provide a laptop and appropriate patch cords to connect via 1/4” plug, XLR, or dual RCA connectors.
+- Sound board or mixer must have at least one open channel for Brad’s audio tracks.
+He will provide a laptop and appropriate patch cords.
+Ideally, an XLR (3-pin) or direct box for this purpose should positioned either stage left or right.

 - Client must supply one hands-free wireless microphone (headset, earset, or lapel).